xuankimtran/docs-1/pages/katalon-testcloud/testcloud-tunnel.md

 We recommend the following practices to optimize your tunnel usage:

-* Use a single TestCloud Tunnel or tunnel pool for each test suite or build, then tear it down at the end of your test.
+* Use a single tunnel or tunnel pool for each test suite or build, then tear it down at the end of your test.

     > Notes:
     >